10

 3

 • Any advice on how I might get the conduit in?
 From below there's only a few inches of clearance.
 In the attic there's more but it's hard to get up there and I don't remember offhand.
 Maybe 3-4', five if I'm lucky.
 I've run conduit before but never in a situation like this.
-Feb 25, 2014 at 3:46
+Commented Feb 25, 2014 at 3:46

 • 1